IRAS 04125+2902: Circumstellar disk

 The misalignment might be explained by the dissolution of an unstable triple system.
-A research team simulated such an ejection interaction for IRAS01425+2902.
-An ejected 0.35 star inclines both the disk and the binary orbit, resulting in a relative misalignment of ≳60° and an highly eccentric orbit (e≳0.5) for the companion star.
+A research team simulated such an ejection interaction for IRAS 01425+2902.
+An ejected 0.35 star inclines both the disk and the binary orbit, resulting in a relative misalignment of ≳60° and a highly eccentric orbit (e≳0.5) for the companion star.
 The planet orbit also becomes inclined relative to the disk.